Pewbeam Documentation

 NDI

-NDI lets you send Pewbeam's output to any NDI-compatible software on your network — OBS, vMix, Resolume, ProPresenter.
-Appears as "Pewbeam main".
-Supports alpha transparency, configurable FPS (24/30/60), and resolutions up to 4K.
+NDI (Network Device Interface) lets you send Pewbeam's output to any NDI-compatible software on your network — OBS, vMix, Resolume, ProPresenter, and more.

 HDMI